-What one photo from the border tells us about the evolving migrant crisis
+Analysis | What one photo from the border tells us about the evolving migrant crisis

 That was the moment that Ratje took the sequence of pictures of the man in the black shirt.

 “That’s when one of the agents grabbed a guy and kind of swung him around,” Ratje said.
-You can see the agent grab the man in the photo in here; the photo at the top of this article shows the result of the migrant and the horse being spun 180 degrees.
+You can see the agent grab the man in the photo below; the photo at the top of this article shows the result of the migrant and the horse being spun 180 degrees.

 You can also see that many of the migrants are carrying food with them, suggesting that they were probably crossing back into the United States after having already arrived.